 Meet Our Founder

-I came to filmmaking over twelve years ago with a broad range of experience including union organizing, non-profit development/fundraising, and a Masters degree in history.
 I am inspired by Michel-Rolph Trouillot’s teachings about power and the production of history; namely that the storytellers shape our understanding of who we are and where we come from.
-Those who have power to tell stories are often the victorious, creating narratives to benefit their interests, and silencing those who do not hold power.
-I believe film has a unique ability to engage audiences to listen more carefully to the voices that are silenced or excluded from our national conversations.
-I am particularly interested in the voices of the people who do the labor that drives our economy without recognition of the value of this work.
+Those who control narratives are often the victors and they do so to benefit their interests.
+I believe film has a unique ability to engage audiences to listen more carefully to the voices that are silenced.

-My artistic process is intentionally collaborative and draws from grassroots organizing strategies and an understanding of collective work.
 I am a proud mother of two wonderful children and one dog.
 I live in a multi-generational home where elder care and childcare fuse, and I am fully bilingual in Spanish and English.

 Margo Guernsey smiling while speaking to documentary film audience